amybru/byioboba/README.md

 * [View One Drink Page- Mobile View](/wireframes/wf_mobile_view.jpg "View drink-mobile")

 There are some differences between my wireframes and my final website.
-This was due to visual preferences and other users who tested my website.
+This was due to visual preferences and suggestions from other users who tested my website.

 ### Data Architecture
 Before building my project, I discussed what kind of data structure would be good for this project with the tutors.
 They all gave some valuable advice.
 Below are what the collections look like from the database.